 Generations supports agencies in all 50 states across the United States in meeting the new Medicaid billing requirements for Electronic Visit Verification.
 We launch state-specific EVV interfaces on a rolling basis as states announce their requirements.
-On that note, we are excited to share the latest news from the Generations team.

 Q&A with Generations Customer Success Specialist Heather Pierce